 All accommodation reservations are transferable to another date subject to availability and our new booking policy for reservations for short breaks using simply a credit card number to guarantee the booking up to 48 hours prior to arrival should give extra reassurance when deciding to come this year.

 Samuel’s Restaurant will be open for breakfast each morning with lunch and dinner being served in The Terrace Restaurant.
 Afternoon Tea will be served in the Drawing Room and on the south terrace overlooking the deer park.
-Samuel’s Restaurant will be open for dinner from 1st August, opening initially for residents only.
+Samuel’s Restaurant will be open for dinner from 1st August, opening initially for residents only on a Friday, Saturday and Sunday evening.

 Pre-booking of time slots are required by all residents and non-residents for food and beverage service.
 This relates to breakfast, lunch, afternoon tea and dinner.
 Customers without a reservation will be turned away from the hotel.
 This is to comply with the track and trace protocols set out by the UK government.

-Café users at the Bivouac will need to maintain strict social distancing and ratios, and booking will be required in advance by telephoning or emailing and reserving a table.
-The café will be reserved for Bivouac residents only from 8.30 until 10am when it will open to the public.
+Café users at the Bivouac will need to maintain strict social distancing and ratios, and booking will be in advance is preferred by telephoning or emailing and reserving a table.
+The café will be reserved for Bivouac residents only from 9am until 10am when it will open to the public.

-As further restrictions get lifted, we will open the country club and spa services and hope to welcome members from the 1st August.
-From September we plan to open up our facilities to day guests and have a specific range of treatments available.
+– From September we plan to open up our facilities to day guests and have a specific range of treatments available subject to Government guidance.

 Our Cookery School will be open but with reduced classes and new social distancing measures applied.
 Face masks will be required by all students and staff initially.

-Activities across the estate including fishing, clay shooting, trekking, falconry and golf are assumed all open by July.
-Our private walled parkland of 200 acres will have limited numbers of the public.
+Activities across the estate including fishing, clay shooting, trekking, falconry and golf are assumed all open.
+Our private walled parkland of 200 acres continues to be open daily with access via the main Estate shop.

 On the day of arrival all customers are required to email or bring with them signed declaration confirming they have NO symptoms relating to Covid-19.
 We reserve the right to ask customers to have their temperature recorded on arrival.